getting to class

 These funds are also used to give a financial lift to students and seniors, to the unemployed and underemployed, and to those needing a little boost to help with tuition costs.

-Dancers can access the Inclusion Fund by using coupon code HEY25 at checkout for any class tuition (not applicable for pop up tuition, merchandise, or costuming).
+Dancers can access the Inclusion Fund by using coupon code HEY25 at checkout for any class tuition and eligible purchases.